KfirHev/KfirDemoAutomation/README.md

 #### HTML Reports

-1.Browse to the project Reports folder and choose the report ,you can drag and drop it to any browser to view it.
+1. Browse to the project Reports folder and choose the report ,you can drag and drop it to any browser to view it.

-2.The HTML report name represent the date & time of the run.
+2. The HTML report name represent the date & time of the run.

-3.The report include all the run data for each test case and their status
+3. The report include all the run data for each test case and their status

-4.Upon failure the report will include the screenshot when it failed and the specific error logs
+4. Upon failure the report will include the screenshot when it failed and the specific error logs

 #### Jenkins Reports

-1.Open the Jenkins view
+1. Access Jenkins: Open your Jenkins instance and navigate to the project for which the tests were executed.

+2. View Report in Jenkins:
+ - Locate the “Build History” section and select the specific build you want to analyze.
+ - Inside the build details, you can find links to test reports, typically labeled as “Test Results” or under “HTML Publisher Plugin” if configured.
+3. Detailed Test Analysis: The Jenkins report displays test statuses, including any test failures, along with logs.
+You’ll also see an option to view error screenshots and logs for failed tests if configured to save these artifacts.
+4. Trend Analysis: Jenkins provides a view of historical test data, helping track trends in test pass/fail rates over time, enabling insights into project quality and stability.

 ## Planned Enhancements

 Future updates will aim to extend the functionality and robustness of this framework, with potential additions including:

-- Expanded browser compatibility for cross-browser testing in headless mode as an cmd line option
 - Demonstration of API testing and backend database integration
 - Enhanced reporting capabilities, such as Allure integration for richer test insights
-- CI/CD pipeline configuration, including Jenkins job setup
-- Detailed README updates, including Docker command instructions and example screenshots for a clearer demo experience
+- Detailed README updates, including Docker command instructions ,setting up Jenkins job/pipeline and example screenshots for a clearer demo experience

 ## Contributing